mongodb-developer/Data-Modeling-Worksheets/README.md

 ## Live worksheet

-The live editable worksheet is deployed at: https://mongodb-developer.github.io/Data-Modeling-Worksheets/web/viewer.
+The live editable worksheet for the "Data Modeling" workshop is deployed at: https://mongodb-developer.github.io/Data-Modeling-Worksheets/web/viewer.

+The worksheet for the "Data Modeling for RDBMS Professionals" workshop is deployed at: https://mongodb-developer.github.io/Data-Modeling-Worksheets/web/viewer?file=../rdbms_worksheet.pdf.

 ## Files